skgabriel/paracomet/README.md

 This is a general purpose framework for aligning commonsense knowledge in the ATOMIC knowledge graph with narrative text.
 The repo contains

 1) A framework for distantly supervised paragraph-level commonsense knowledge alignment; and
-2) Modeling code for training pretrained transformers to generate paragraph-level commonsense inferences.
+2) Modeling code for finetuning pretrained transformers to generate paragraph-level commonsense inferences.

 ### Instructions